 To place an order or ask questions, send me an e-mail at firstname.lastname@example.org .

 The final price depends on the options that you choose.
 If you answer the questions for me below, I know all of the options you want and can get your order added to my list quickly and easily.
 Otherwise, I end up having to coax the answers out of you over a series of e-mails.

-The base price is for a hammer poll tomahawk with an unsharpened inner beard, which is $200 plus shipping.
+The base price is for a Woodsman hammer poll tomahawk with an unsharpened inner beard, which is $250 plus shipping.

-Adding either a combat spike or a pry spike is an additional $25.
+Adding a Wrecker pry spike is an additional $25.
 Adding a sharpened inner beard is an additional $25.